Injured Packers Nelson, Adams could be game-time decisions

 GREEN BAY, Wis.
 (AP) -- The Green Bay Packers may not know the status of injured receivers Jordy Nelson, Davante Adams and Geronimo Allison until just before the NFC championship game on Sunday.

 Coach Mike McCarthy said on Friday that all three receivers would be ''given every chance to play in the game.''

-The Packers didn't have on-field work on Friday.
+The Packers didn't have on-field work on Friday, when all three players were listed as questionable on the injury report.

-McCarthy says the team may make a decision on the receivers after the final practice of the week on Saturday.
-He says it's possible that at least one or two players may be pushed back to just before the game on Sunday in Atlanta against the Falcons.
+The team may make a decision on the receivers after the final practice of the week on Saturday, though McCarthy said that it was possible that at least one or two players may be pushed back to just before the game on Sunday in Atlanta against the Falcons.

 Nelson was limited in practice this week as he recovers from broken ribs.
 He led the NFL with 14 touchdown catches.

 Adams, who has an ankle injury, had 12 touchdown catches.
-Nelson and Adams were the top two receivers for quarterback Aaron Rodgers in the Packers' passing game.
+Nelson and Adams were the top two receivers for Rodgers in the passing game.

-Allison, a rookie, emerged in the last couple of weeks of the regular season with eight catches for 157 yards and a score in filling in when Randall Cobb was hurt.
+Allison, a rookie, emerged in the last couple of weeks of the regular season with eight catches for 157 yards and a score while filling in when Randall Cobb was hurt.
 Allison has a hamstring injury.

-Nelson wasn't at Lambeau Field on Friday because of an unrelated illness, though McCarthy said that shouldn't have any bearing on the decision for Sunday.
-Nelson looked good in practice, McCarthy said.
+Illness shouldn't have any bearing on the decision about Nelson after he looked good in practice this week, McCarthy said.

-''It was good to have him out there,'' McCarthy said. ''Really today was the most important day for those three guys, so really the information that comes out of the training room today will give us a better idea where we are.''
+''It was good to have him out there,'' McCarthy said. ''Really today was the most important day for those three (receivers), so really the information that comes out of the training room today will give us a better idea where we are.''

+The Packers are left with Cobb, along with third-year player Jeff Janis and rookie Trevor Davis at receiver.

+Janis and Davis each had their first regular-season touchdown catches during the teams' meeting in the regular season in October, when Cobb missed the game with ankle injury and then-receiver Ty Montgomery sat out because of illness.

 ---